 Use catalogue sales to save lunch box items.
 When you couple this with buying in bulk, you can save a significant amount on lunch boxes.

 For example, I keep an eye out in catalogues for bulk crackers that are 50% off and buy several when they are half-price.
 Couple this with a purchased dip that is on sale (or you can make your own dip) and it’s cheaper than individual serves.
 And less waste.

 Another idea is to buy cream cheese (fresh or in a jar) and portion it with crackers for a cheaper less-waste version of cheese and crackers.

 Besides the regular supermarkets, keep an eye out for sales at Big W, Kmart, the Reject Shop, and Health Food stores for discounts on snacks and other lunch box foods.

-Bulk stores can be a great place to find nuts (if allowed at your school), dried fruit and other snacks for the lunch box.
+Bulk stores can be a great place to find nuts (if allowed at your school, check to make sure), dried fruit and other snacks for the lunch box.

 Switch out store-bought foods for homemade versions for a cheaper (and often healthier) option.
 To save time, make up a big batch and freeze for school.

 - Muffins (lots of different ideas here to keep things interesting)

 - Apple turnovers